jmejiagu/MiniAODBphysicsUltraLegacyRun2/README.md

 ```
 cd myAnalyzers/JPsiKsPAT/test/
 cmsRun PsikaonRootupler.py
+cmsRun Psikaon_MC_Rootupler
 ```

-This example is for Bu hadron.
+This example is for Bu hadron, both data and MC config files.
 In test directory you can find other examples to run Bs and Bd hadrons too.